ondrolexa/apsg/docs/index.rst

 Welcome to APSG's documentation!
 ======================================

 APSG defines several new python classes to easily manage, analyze and visualize orientational structural geology data.
-It is under active developement, so until stable release, you can go trough tutorial to see what APSG can do for you.
+It is under active developement, so until documenation will be finished, you can go trough tutorial to see what APSG can do for you.

 Contents: